Arbitration

 May 20, 2021

 Getting married is easy.
 Getting divorced is hard.
-Thankfully, mediation has made the process of divorce much less stressful and costly than litigating a divorce in court.
+Thankfully, divorce mediation has made the process of divorce much less stressful and costly than litigating your divorce in court.
 According to the Civil Mediation Council, 75-80% of cases settle on the day of the mediation itself, and another 10-15% settle shortly after.
-Mediation has grown in popularity over…
+Divorce Mediation has grown in popularity…

 Read more →